-Since 2014, the Individual Shared Responsibility provision of the Affordable Care Act made you responsible for having minimum essential coverage, or MEC, in health insurance.
-Otherwise, you need to be eligible for a health care exemption, or you could pay a penalty when filing your income tax return.
+For tax years 2014 through 2018, the Individual Shared Responsibility provision of the Affordable Care Act made you responsible for having minimum essential coverage, or MEC, in health insurance.
+Otherwise, you need to be eligible for a health care exemption, or you could pay a penalty when filing your income tax return for these years.

 MEC is the mandated responsibility of every individual and is defined by the Internal Revenue Service as: